 Electromagnetic (EM) methods can detect buried metal objects, from those as small as unexploded ordnance (UXO) and metal debris, to larger buried tanks and drums.
 Buried drums may be detected as deep as 16 feet below surface.
-Other common applications include mapping landfills and locating distributed buried debris associated with contaminated sites.
+Other common applications include mapping landfills, locating distributed buried debris associated with contaminated sites, and finding metallic utilities like buried pipes.
 These tools can locate both ferrous and non-ferrous metal objects and are relatively insensitive to noise sources - both of which may be problematic for magnetometers.
-Logic Geophysics uses the Geonics EM61-MK2A industry-leading, high-resolution metal detector in conjunction with Golden Software's Surfer software to analyze and display processed data while maintaining data integrity.
+Logic Geophysics uses the Geonics EM61-MK2A industry-leading, high-resolution metal detector in conjunction with Golden Software's Surfer software to analyze and display processed data for interpretation.
 We also are offering services in the role of project geophysicist for the new USACE requirements for characterization of UXOs at U.S. military sites.

 Rapid investigations, reducing cost compared to other tools and techniques